inspire-eu-validation/metadata/sds-invocable/access-point.md

 Check that access point of the Invocable Spatial Data Service is described in the using a gmd:CI_OnlineResource element.

 - The child element gmd: linkage must contain the access point URL that contains a detailed description of a spatial data service
-- The child element gmd: description must contain a gmx: Anchor element that points to the "accessPoint" value of the OnLineDescriptionCode codelist in the INSPIRE66 registry.
+- The child element gmd: description must contain a [Url Access Text](#urlAccessText) element that points to the "accessPoint" value of the OnLineDescriptionCode codelist in the INSPIRE66 registry.

 The multiplicity of the element is one or more.